The Clear Edge

 • Comfortable with ambiguity?

-If yes to all: proceed.
-If no: sequential approach.
+If yes to all, proceed.
+If not, use a sequential approach.

 Quality Gates